Kaweeshachamodx/WhatsAlexa-Modified-Version/README.md

   <h1>WhatsAlexa</h1>
 </div>
 <p align="center">
-    WhatsAlexa is a Helper WhatsApp Bot Written By @TOXIC-DEVIL with Baileys.
+    WhatsAlexa modified version is a Helper WhatsApp Bot Written By @kaweesha chamodk with Baileys.
 Alexa has a lot of Features/Commans Including Voice Chat [ AI ].
     <br>

 ## ⚙️ Setup ⚙️